RiiConnect24/File-Maker/Channels/Forecast_Channel/README.md

 1. A list of the city names in 7 languages in this order: (Japanese, English, German, French, Spanish, Italian, Dutch)
 1. A list of the region names in 7 languages in the same order.
 You can find this in forecastregions.py or from another value.
 1. A list of the country names in 7 languages in the same order.
 You can also find this in forecastregions.py or from another value.
 1. Coordinates.
-You can get the latitude and longitude with this Python code:
+You can get the latitude and longitude of the city, and convert it to what the Wii uses with this Python code:

 ```python
 def coord_decode(value):